thecluff/GullleBelle/README.md

 ````
 (Change `DocumentRoot` to where you put your GullleBelle folder if needed).

-15. Retart 'MySQL' and 'Apache' in the XAMPP control panel.
+15. Restart 'MySQL' and 'Apache' in the XAMPP control panel.
 16. Go to www.gulllebelle.com (this link only works on your computer).
 17. Done!
 ## How to use